MauricioPerera/LOKIVECTOR/README.md

 ## 🛡️ Durability & Crash Recovery

 LokiVector is **crash-safe** and validated with comprehensive end-to-end tests.
-We test crash recovery across documents, collections, vector indexes, and replication with automated end-to-end tests.
+We test crash recovery across documents, collections, and vector indexes with automated end-to-end tests.

 ### What We Guarantee

 ✅ **Complete Data Recovery** - All documents recover after crashes
 ✅ **Vector Index Integrity** - HNSW indexes rebuild correctly
-✅ **Oplog Consistency** - Replication logs maintain consistency
 ✅ **Partial Write Safety** - No corruption from interrupted operations
 ✅ **Idempotent Operations** - Safe to retry after failures
 ✅ **Stress Tested** - Validated through multiple sequential crashes

+**Note:** Oplog consistency and replication recovery are tested in Commercial editions.
+See [LICENSE_FEATURES.md](LICENSE_FEATURES.md) for details.

 ### How It Works